 Finally, to complete the rebalancing process, once the final weighting percentages for each NDX security have been set, the NDX Shares will be determined anew based upon the last sale prices and aggregate capitalization of the NDX at the close of trading on the last calendar day in February, May, August and November.
 Changes to the NDX Shares will be made effective after the close of trading on the third Friday in March, June, September and December, and an adjustment to the divisor is made to ensure continuity of the NDX.
 Ordinarily, new rebalanced NDX Shares will be determined by applying the above procedures to the current NDX Shares.
-However, Nasdaq, Inc. may, from time to time, determine rebalancing prior to its implementation.
+However, Nasdaq, Inc. may, from time to time, determine rebalanced weights, if necessary, by applying the above procedure to the actual current market capitalization of the NDX components.
+In such instances, Nasdaq, Inc. would announce the different basis for rebalancing prior to is implementation.